Healthy Soul Food and The African Diet

 Western vs. African Diet and Implications for Health

 I don't need to cite all the statistics that show how black folk are disproportionately affected by diseases such as diabetes, cancer, and cardiovascular.
 After all, by now, this is rightfully a widely accepted belief.
 However, it is noteworthy that the public health community is starting to recognize and acknowledge the role that diet plays in all of this, especially cancer.

-A 2015 study on 20 African Americans and 20 South Africans in which they switched diets for two weeks demonstrated how a western diet increases the cancer risks for those of African decent.
-In the study the Africans consumed traditional American food — meat and cheese high in fat content — while African Americans took on a traditional African diet — high in fiber and low in fat, with plenty of vegetables, beans, but with little meat.
+A 2015 study on 20 African Americans and 20 South Africans in which they switched diets for two weeks demonstrated how a western diet increases the cancer risks for those of African descent.
+In the study the Africans consumed traditional American food like meat and cheese high in fat content, while African Americans took on a traditional African diet high in fiber and low in fat, with plenty of vegetables, beans, but with little meat.
 Before and at the end of the two weeks, physicians performed colonoscopies on both groups to assess cancer risks.
 The researchers also measured biological markers that indicate colon cancer risk and studied samples of bacteria taken from the colon.
 The findings were quite telling:

 - In Africans, the diet changes produced microbiota that were cancerous.
 At the start, when the groups had been eating their normal diets, almost half of the American subjects had polyps abnormal growths in the bowel lining that may be harmless but can progress to cancer.
 None of the Africans had these abnormalities.